 admin_user and password

-Now that you’ve logged in, you should see the following webpage.
+Now that you’ve logged in, you should be served the following webpage.
+If it has not changed from before, you may need to refresh your browser.

-This shows that we have now connected our app,
+This verifies that we have now connected our app,

 blogsite, to the Django admin dashboard.